-With the crush of Black Friday behind us, it’s a good time to reflect on ways that digital signage can positively impact brick and mortar retail operations.
-These operations have been getting ready for the holidays for 12-18 months, and many are already starting to plan for the NEXT holiday season, so it’s important to start exploring how digital signage may make for better customer and employee experiences now, before many impactful decisions have already been made on how to handle 2017 (and even 2018!).
+With the crush of Black Friday behind us, it’s a good time to reflect on ways that digital signage can positively impact brick-and-mortar retail operations.
+These operations have been getting ready for the holidays for 12-18 months, and many are already starting to plan for the NEXT holiday season, so it’s important to start exploring how digital signage may make for better customer and employee experiences now, before many impactful decisions have already been made on how to handle the years ahead.

-First, let’s look at customer experience.
-With online shopping so attractively easy, getting customer out and shopping in physical store locations only becomes more difficult each holiday season.
-There has to be a very good reason to get shoppers out of their pajamas, and out into the cold, and doorbuster sales aren’t always the incentive they need, especially when items aren’t unique or are subjected to MAP pricing.
+With online shopping so attractively easy, getting customers out and shopping in physical store locations only becomes more difficult each holiday season.
+There has to be a very good reason to get shoppers out of their pajamas, and out into the cold, and doorbuster sales aren’t always the incentive they need, especially when items aren’t unique or are subject to MAP pricing.
 At that point, the big difference will always be how you make the customer feel when they are in the store.
 Do employees make them feel appreciated?
 Is the experience stress-free and enjoyable?
 Does being in-store create some sort of value proposition for the customer, outside of “low, low prices!”?
-If the answer isn’t a resounding “YES!” to all of the above, then odds are that the organization has some work to do, and digital signage can play a significant role in changing the retail environment for the better.
+If the answer isn’t a resounding “YES!” to all of the above, then the odds are that the organization has some work to do, and digital signage can play a significant role in changing the retail environment for the better.

 While digital signage and digital video walls are a not-insignificant investment, they can provide many different opportunities to increase positive consumer engagements at retail, and the process of deploying a program does not need to be as difficult or complicated as it may first seem.
 The key to success is partnering with an experienced, vertically-integrated digital signage manufacturer like RedyRef.
 Contact us today at (800) 628-3603 today or request a quote online and we’ll be with you every step of the way to ensure that your digital signage meets every one of your company’s unique needs.